 Mr Unardi met one of his partners while studying competer science at the prestigious Purdue University in the USA.
-He said his other partner had been a fellow interainterset industry in Indonesia and always thought about coming back," Mr Unardi said.
+He said his other partner had been a fellow intera-

+20 at Microsoft.
+'We always discussed the development of the interset industry in Indonesia and always thought about coming back,' Mr Unardi said.

-When the three software engineers felt the time was right, with interested investors and a ready consumer base, "Everybody knows internet time works differently 13 they launched Traveloks as a search engine for the travel
+When the three software engineers felt the time was right, with interested investors and a ready consumer base. they launched Traveloka as a search engine for the travel